Zürich Hauptbahnhof: Station bells, clock and lights

 There are station bells above the rear exit of the large hall.
 In the 1847 station, bells rang before each departure of the Spanisch-Brötli-Bahn.
 The signal order prescribed as follows: "10 minutes before the departure of a train, one [bell]; 5 minutes before the same, two [bells]; and immediately prior to departure, three bells".
 For the 1871 renovations, the architect Jakob Friedrich Wanner gave the station clock the place of honour in the portal above the main entrance, and the bells were placed in a small tower in the east facade.

 On 12 September 2006, to commemorate the station's 150th anniversary, the ETH Zurich installed the NOVA, a three-dimensional, bivalent display, which consists of 25,000 individually addressable light balls.
 It represents a play of light of several colours, but can also represent cinematic sequences.
 It is expected to remain hanging in the station until further notice.

 Operation

-Zürich HB is served by more than 2,900 trains daily.
-In 2023, it had an average of 419,600 passengers each working day.
-The station is busy at all times, with trains running from 05:00 until 01:00 during the week.
-From Friday night to Sunday morning, trains run also all night as part of the ZVV Nachtnetz (nighttime network).
+Zürich HB is one of the world's busiest railway stations, serving over 2,900 trains daily.
+As a central nexus of Swiss and international rail transit, the station maintains continuous traffic, with regional train services running from 05:00 until 01:00 nightly.
+From Friday night to Sunday morning, a comprehensive 24-hour service is maintained across the network via the Zürcher Verkehrsverbund (ZVV) Nachtnetz night-train infrastructure.